 Evan Ross – Forecaster

-Evan Ross has been actively studying snow science since the early 2000s.
-He’s thrilled to be have joined the CBAC team during the 2014 winter season.
+Evan Ross has been actively studying snow science and seeking face fulls of snow since the early 2000s.
+He joined the CBAC team during the 2014 winter season.
 Evan grew up ski racing in Jackson Hole before heading off to college in Colorado.
 It was while studying at Fort Lewis in Durango that Evan was exposed to the world of backcountry skiing for the first time and it has since turned into an obsession.
 Evan moved to Crested Butte in the winter of 2011.
-When he’s not out in search of powder stashes in the Elk Mountains he works as a guide for Irwin Backcountry Guides.
-He is preparing to take his AMGA Ski Exam, is AIARE L3 certified, an AIARE L1 avalanche course leader, and an AIARE L2 avalanche course instructor.
+When Evan is not forecasting for the CBAC he runs www.powdervacations.com where he travels with guests to seek some amazing vacations, or teaches private avalanche education courses.

 Karen Williams – Development Director

-The following people were influential in getting the CBAC started, they no longer forecast, but they continue to be involved with the CBAC as board members and friends: Jake Jones, Steve Banks, Alan Bernholtz, Billy Rankin, Jayson Simons-Jones, John MacKinnon, Josh Hirshberg, Mike Bromberg, Ben Pritchett, Jeff Banks.
+The following people were influential in getting the CBAC started, they no longer forecast, but they continue to be involved with the CBAC as board members and friends: Jake Jones, Ben Pritchett, Alan Bernholtz, Billy Rankin, Jayson Simons-Jones, John MacKinnon, Josh Hirshberg, Mike Bromberg, Jeff Banks and Zach Guy.